 OK, here's where I show my true colors.
 As I'm sure you've gathered by now, I'm a lazy investor.
 And while there are definitely some things you can easily do to give yourself the best chance for a great retirement (see steps 1-6), planning for retirement is not easy.
 It's filled with pitfalls and choices.
 And I hate pitfalls and choices.

 Whether you're 30 years from retirement or living in retirement right now, you need somebody in your corner helping you keep your dreams on track.
-That may be a good financial planner, if you can find one.
-Or that may be a Fool like Robert Brokamp, whose newsletter advisory service promises to help you Rule Your Retirement through thick and thin.
+That may be a good financial planner, if you can find one, or our Rule Your Retirement newsletter.

-I'll get off my soapbox about Robert and his Rule service now.
-I know that was a long-winded seventh step to a lazy retirement, but I've seen enough people get burned by poor advice and poor planners.
+Now I don't promise that these seven steps will guarantee success, but they're a step in the right direction.
+I've seen enough people get burned by poor advice and poor planners.
 I've also seen too many people not do anything to plan for retirement, and that can be just as dismal.
 Worse yet, I've known folks who had retired, made some mistakes or miscalculations, and have had to unretire.
 That's a path I plan to avoid at all costs.
 Don't let it happen to you, either.

 If you don't take stock of what you'll need to do to give up your day job -- permanently -- you may never get to Tahiti and stay there.
 And that'd be crying shame, if that's your destination of choice.